Kernix13/markdown-cheatsheet/README.md

 ![picture alt](https://via.placeholder.com/150 'Title is optional')

-Images on a row in tables.
-Why is there a left border?
+Images on a row in tables (not responsive):

 |                             First image                             |                            Second image                             |                             Third image                             |
 | :-----------------------------------------------------------------: | :-----------------------------------------------------------------: | :-----------------------------------------------------------------: |